 - Run a ceiling fan in the area you are in

-Whether you’re wanting to set up air conditioner service or want to learn more about your replacement air conditioner options, give the experts at Knochelmann Service Experts a call at 859-905-0834 or set up an appointment with us through our online scheduler.
+Whether you’re wanting to set up air conditioner service or want to learn more about your replacement air conditioner choices, give the experts at Knochelmann Service Experts a call at 859-905-0834 or set up an appointment with us through our online scheduler.